Aurailus/LD56/Ideas.md

 ## Idea

 Sokoban-type game where you control a Poodle Moth trying to get to the other side of a board, which is full of other creatures and obstacles that get in your way!
 Different creatures have different mechanical interactions that you can engage with.

+- Leaves that crunch into a pit when stepped on
+- Water which things can fall into and create walkable surfaces
+- Naked snails that go into empty shells